gellisun/Concentration_Game/README.md

         }
     }
 ```

+## Challenges
+I found that starting from scratch takes a lot of thinking, planning ahead and having the ideas clear before starting to put everything together.
+The biggest challenge for me was to start from scratch and figuring out the correct flow that the code should have had.

 ## Key Takeaways

 This project taught me that I have to be patient with the learning process.
 If you asked me on the first two days if I was ever going to deliver something you would have had negative feedback!
-I found that starting from scratch takes a lot of thinking, planning ahead and having the ideas clear before starting to put everything together.
 Without the wireframe and pseudocode I created as the first step it would have been much harder for me.
 I did my best to get to the point where I could add more than only one feature to my MVP, but as expected on a first project I spent a lot of time figuring out why some of the code I was writing would work differently from the way I wanted or working on refactoring it and make it DRY.
 Overall I am satisfied that I have a functioning game and I am really proud of overcoming all the challenges that I was put face to face with.

 ## Next Steps
 - Responsive design